Ziptility/RxDBDotNet/README.md

 - **Checkpoint Management**: Track synchronization progress using checkpoints for efficient data transfer.
 - **Offline-First Support**: Continue local operations when offline and sync when back online.
 - **Custom Document Types**: Define and use your own document types that implement `IReplicatedDocument`.
-- **Flexible Storage**: Implement your own storage solution or use provided ones.
+- **Flexible Storage**: Implement your own storage solution or use provided ones like `InMemoryDocumentService`.
+- **Policy-Based Security**: Apply fine-grained access control to your replicated documents using ASP.NET Core Authorization policies.
+- **Subscription Topics**: Filter real-time updates based on specific criteria or organizational structures.
+- **Custom Error Types**: Define and handle specific exception types during replication operations for more detailed error reporting.
+- **Hot Chocolate Integration**: Built on top of the popular Hot Chocolate GraphQL server for .NET.

 ## Installation